Making the Most of Your Research – A Toolkit

 1.3.3 Dissemination vs engagement

-Engagement is different to dissemination – by engaging you seek to establish two-way communication and actively make space for the voices of your non-academic/expert audiences.
+Engagement is differs from dissemination in that it seeks to share information.
+By engaging you seek to establish two-way communication and actively make space for the voices of your non-academic/expert audiences.

-Engagement is an active process requiring knowledge of a particular audience and a willingness to build relationships with those who have an interest or stake in your research.
+Engagement is an active process requiring knowledge of a particular audience, their priorities, challenges and/or concerns and a willingness to build relationships with those who have an interest in your research.

 Examples of engagement include: